Baroque Academy Opera Project

 Tuition:

-The 2023 Baroque Academy will be held Muhlenberg College in Allentown, PA, July 1 -8, 2023.
-Opera singers should plan to begin rehearsing the afternoon of Saturday, July 1.
-(The Festival week runs July 2-9.)
+The 2024 Baroque Academy will be held at Union College in Schenectady, NY, June 29 -July 6, 2024.
+Opera singers should plan to begin rehearsing the afternoon of Saturday, June 29.
+(The Festival week runs June 30 - July 7.)

 • Pitch is A=415.

-The Opera Project at the 2023 Amherst Early Music Festival will be L'Erismena, by Francesco Cavalli.
-Co-directed by Julianne Baird and Grant Herreid, with Lawrence Rosenwald, texts, and Dorothy Olsson, historical dance.
+The Opera Project at the 2024 Amherst Early Music Festival will be Il Trionfo dell'Onore, by Alessandro Scarlatti.
+Co-directed by Jason McStoots and Alessandro Quarta, with Lawrence Rosenwald, texts, Dorothy Olsson, historical dance, Ronnie Snader, costumes, and Paul Guttry, sets and props.

 Baroque Opera Project Daily Schedule: 9:00-10:30 Master class, 11:00-12:15 staging rehearsal, 1:30-3:00 musical rehearsal, 3:30 to 5:30 tutti rehearsal with orchestra.
 Opera dress rehearsal: Thursday evening, July 6 , after the Faculty Concert.